timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle VII-Security and Drug Enforcement/CHAPTER 701-PORT SECURITY/SUBCHAPTER I-GENERAL.md

   * (I) be updated at least every 5 years by the Federal Maritime Security Coordinator.

-* (3) The Secretary shall—

-  * (A) review and approve Area Maritime Transportation Security Plans under this subsection; and
+* (3) The Secretary shall review and approve Area Maritime Transportation Security Plans and updates under this subsection.

-  * (B) periodically review previously approved Area Maritime Transportation Security Plans.

 * (4) In security zones designated by the Secretary in each Area Maritime Transportation Security Plan, the Secretary shall consider—